-26.8 The President may overturn the Vice-President Academic and Provost's recommendation, confirm the recommendation, or refer the file back for reconsideration in a succeeding year by another Promotions Committee.
-The President shall transmit his decision in writing, together with reasons, to the Member, the University Librarian, and the Vice-President Academic and Provost.
+- 26.8 The President may overturn the Vice-President Academic and Provost's recommendation, confirm the recommendation, or refer the file back for reconsideration in a succeeding year by another Promotions Committee.
+The President shall transmit their decision in writing, together with reasons, to the Member, the University Librarian, and the Vice-President Academic and Provost. - 26.9 A Librarian Member receiving a promotion in rank shall receive either the new floor for the rank assigned, or an increase of \$3,000 on the salary paid to the Librarian Member prior to the promotion, whichever is greater.
+The increase in salary will be applied to the Librarian Member's base salary on April 1 of the year following the application and before any other salary increases are applied.